-2.5 hours lecture, 1.5 hours lab (GR or P/NP) Prerequisite:
+2.5 hours lecture, 1.5 hours lab (GR or P/NP) Prerequisite: MM/VI 020A

-MMART 141A or MM/VI 9A MMART 150A or MM/VI 20A Acceptable for credit: CSU
+Recommended Preparation: MM/VI 009A.
+Acceptable for credit: CSU

 Theory and practice of documentary video production: Creating a non-fiction treatment and script, filming interviews and b-roll, editing a short non-fiction video program.
 Not open for credit to students who have completed MMART 156.